-The company struck a sizable deal to expand its specialty pharmacy operations when it agreed to acquire Coram, a provider of specialty pharmaceuticals and infusion therapy services.
-CVS will pay some $2.1 billion to purchase Coram from its current parent, home health provider Apria Healthcare.
+The company struck a sizable deal to expand its specialty pharmacy operations in 2014 when it acquired Coram, a provider of specialty pharmaceuticals and infusion therapy services.
+CVS paid some $2.1 billion to purchase Coram from its former parent, home health provider Apria Healthcare.

 In 2014 CVS bought California-based drugstore chain Navarro Discount Pharmacy; marking its largest acquisition since its Longs Drug purchase in 2008.
 Navarro, the largest Hispanic-owned drugstore chain in the country, gives CVS entrée into the fastest growing segment of the population; the stores will, therefore, keep the Navarro name.
 Its Navarro Health Services also boosts CVS' specialty pharmacy segment, keeping with its plan to fuel growth beyond its drugstore arms race with Walgreen and pharmacy management battle with Express Scripts.